MisanthropicBit/decipher.nvim/README.md

   </p>
   <br />
 </div>

-A plugin that provides ways to encode and decode text using various codecs like base64.

 > [!IMPORTANT]
 > A bit library is needed which requires that either neovim has been compiled with luajit or you are using v0.9.0+ which provides a bit library.